slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Doubt kills more dreams than failure ever will.'*

 <!--
+There are two things you need to do to be successful. know what is he right thing and having the courage to do it

 rules of success are universal.
 “Feel.
 Don’t think..
-Use your instinct.” - We allow logic and egoic reasoning to dictate what we want (or what we say we want) and what goals we pursue.
+Use your instinct.” -- We allow logic and egoic reasoning to dictate what we want (or what we say we want) and what goals we pursue.
 But if you want to be truly happy.
 When you trust your instincts instead of your head, you will be in greater alignment with your true purpose and your actual desires.
 So drop the logic and just feel.

 1. Do What Works and Forget the Rest